 Though there are still many unknowns about how the pandemic will progress, the shape of the Fall 2021 semester remains at the top of our minds.

 I am pleased to announce the formation of the Return to McMaster group, consisting of representation from all areas of the University, to guide our planning for the fall.
 This planning will be agile and evidence-based, leaning on the expertise of leading McMaster researchers and considering lessons learned from the previous months of both remote and on-campus activities.

 Together, the following committees form the Return to McMaster group:

-- The Employee Experience Working Committee includes representatives from Human Resources, administrative staff within Faculties and administrative departments, and academic staff.
+- The Workplace Employee Experience Working Committee includes representatives from Human Resources, administrative leaders within faculties and administrative departments, and academic leaders.
 This committee will consider the needs and expectations of work activities as we plan for Fall 2021, as well as the needs of different employee groups and roles at McMaster.

 - The Research and Innovation Working Committee will include researchers from across McMaster.
 This committee will identify and recommend ways to help researchers adjust to new working models or opportunities within the identified scenarios.